BackupTheBerlios/skunkweb-svn/trunk/PyDO/doc/manual.rst

 to those declarations are inherited from superclasses even if ``fields`` is redeclared in the subclass, shadowing any superclass's declaration.
 Subclasses therefore may augment the field listing of their base classes.
-This behavior is applicable not only to PostgreSQL table inheritance, but to defining base or mixin classes (which need not be ``PyDO`` subclasses themselves) that define groups of fields that are shared by multiple tables.
+This behavior is applicable not only to cases like PostgreSQL table inheritance, but to defining base or mixin classes (which need not be ``PyDO`` subclasses themselves) that define groups of fields that are shared by multiple tables.

 Normally, if a subclasses redeclares a field declared by a base class, the subclass's declaration overrides that of the base class, but an